Adilbous/Deep-Seeds/README.md

 # Deep-Seeds

 Deep Learning applied to the prediction of plant's phenotype given their genetic markers (Genomic Selection).<br>
-As of today, the industry uses a range of statistical and mathematical methods to predict plant varieties preformances and characteristics, such as BLUP-RR.<br>
+As of today, the industry uses a range of statistical and mathematical methods to predict plant varieties preformances and characteristics, such as BLUP.<br>
 This undergoing project aims to apply Deep Learning methods to Genomic Selection and to overperform current industry practices.

 ## Content